Six Steps into Higher Education

 University can be a brilliant experience, a chance to make lifelong friends, learn new skills and be the pathway into a new and exciting career.
 It can also seem quite a daunting task to undertake, where do you start?
 Luckily, we are here to help with this helpful ‘Six steps into Higher Education Guide in the sections below which covers everything you need to continue your educational journey.

 The six step guidance is based on the experiences of 30 young people with VI who have made the transition into Higher Education.
 It is from the Longitudinal Transitions Study conducted at the Visual Impairment Centre for Teaching and Research (VICTAR) at Birmingham University, funded by the Nuffield Foundation, RNIB and Thomas Pocklington Trust.

 This guidance has been adapted from a project funded grant from DfE to National Sensory Impairment Partnership (NatSIP) to provide specialist information, advice, support and training to improve outcomes for young people with sensory impairments.
 The original guidance was hosted by RNIB.

-If there are there any questions missing that you would like us to answer then please let us know by contacting us at email@example.com or join the Student Support Service group on Facebook.
+If there are any questions missing that you would like us to answer then please let us know by contacting us at email@example.com or join the Student Support Service group on Facebook.

 Share this page